-According to the most recent School District Strategies report, residential construction activity doesn’t show any sign of letting up in the Midlothian Independent School District.
-The report indicates builders started 185 and closed 151 new homes in the district during the third quarter of 2017.
-This represents the most home starts in the third quarter since 2006.
+According to the School District Strategies report, residential construction activity doesn’t show any sign of letting up in Midlothian ISD.
+Builders started 185 and closed 151 new homes in the district during the third quarter of 2017, which represents the most home starts in the third quarter since 2006.

 - MISD estimated to have a total population of 40,036 in 2017.

 - Builders started construction on 729 new homes in the district over the past 12 months, an increase of 35%.

 - Developers delivered 868 new single-family lots over the past year.